thegodeveloper/cka/labs/06-storage-pv-pvc-pod-volume.md

-# Storage PV, PVC and Pod Volume - 8%
+# Question 6 - Storage PV, PVC and Pod Volume - 8%

 ## Use context